niemenjoki/compress-create-react-app/README.md

 Make your apps smaller by adding post build compression to your create-react-app build without configuration.

-Compressed all html, css and javascript files in the build folder using brotli and gzip.
+Compresses all html, css and javascript files in the build folder using brotli and gzip algorithms.

 ## Usage